hechong/hupili.github.com/articles/mac-jumpstart.md

 There are also some traps for former Linux users.
 This article intends to help new users to jumpstart.

+   * Most of the tips are not step-by-step guide.
+   Instead, I love those general principles, which can help people better explore the system.
+   Bearing those principles in mind, one can enjoy the process of discovery.

 ## Basic Gestures for Touchpad

    * Single point touch: